daredtech/Sprint-Challenge-React-Wars/README.md

 It a current condition/value of the component that can change over time.

 - [ ] Describe props.
+Props is an object that holds information of the component but it cannot change over time

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?